maxdug/maxdug.github.io/historyrun/index.md

 ## Steinway clocks / street
 * Hellmans mayonnaise factory was on steinway street

-* Little Egypt
-    * In the 1990s, Steinway Street between 28th Avenue and Astoria Boulevard saw the establishment of many Arabic shops, restaurants, and cafes, which is unofficially called "Little Egypt", due to the number of Arabs residing there and the mostly Egyptian shops and lounges there.
-First notable shop opened in 1987 when yours truly was born

 Industry started coming to Astoria at the end of the 1800s and with it the Steinway company Heinreich Steinweg
 Starts in loft in Manhattan, but then buys 400 acres in Astoria and makes Steinway village to house his workers.
 He did this in part to get his employees away from Manhattan anarchy and labor movements

 Built in the 1850s, this historic mansion was once home to the Steinway family, famous for Steinway & Sons pianos.
 Heinreich Steinweg